jahnif/webOptimization/README.md

 	- DOMContentLoaded Event Listner
 		- Used getElemetbyId instead of querySelector for speed in the DOMContentLoaded event listener.
 Also moved this outside the loop.
 		- Changed the property to style.left because of use of translateX in the updatePositions loop.
+	- Calculated the number of pizzas needed depending on the screen size, adjusting for smaller, responsive screens.

 * style.css
 	- Added the will-change:transform and backface-visibility: hidden properties to the mover class